starlake-ai/starlake/docs/start_complete.rst

    type, Type as defined in the Type Rules section above. required, Can this field be empty ? privacy, "How should this field be protected.
-Valid values are NONE, HIDE, MD5, SHA1, SHA256, SHA512, AES(not impemented)" rename, "When header is present, this is the new field name in the ingested dataset" stat, "When statistics generation is requested, should this field be treated as continous, discrete or text value ?
+Valid values are NONE, HIDE, MD5, SHA1, SHA256, SHA512, AES(not impemented)" rename, "When header is present in DSV files, this is the new field name in the ingested dataset" stat, "When statistics generation is requested, should this field be treated as continous, discrete or text value ?
 Valid values are CONTINUOUS, DISCRETE, TEXT, NONE" array, "true when this attribute is an array, false by default"